-Scan Your App
+Scan an App

 Identify risk by scanning your app for vulnerabilities.
 Scans attack the URLs in your app to identify behaviors that could be exploited by attackers.
 The specific attack types, URLs, and many other options are set in the scan configs.